 - Once all the wires are cut, flip the PowerTray over and begin stripping the ends in order to crimp on the heat shrink ring terminals.
 Lastly apply heat to the terminals to fully seal.

-- Before attaching the wires to the terminal block, remove the SP's base module from the tray.
-This will give the ring terminals more room while screwing them in place to the Terminal Block. once the ring terminals are secured to the terminal block, move the SP's base back into location while using the back of the SP to uniformly push all the ring terminals down then finish screwing the base into place.
+- Note: Remove the Switch-Pros base module from the tray before attaching the wires to the terminal block.
+This will give the ring terminals more room while screwing them to the Terminal Block.
+Once the ring terminals are secured to the terminal block, move the SP's base back into location while using the back of the SP to uniformly push all the ring terminals down.
+Then finish screwing the SP's base into the vertical mounting tabs.

-- Note: The insulation will be pressing against the back of the base module.
+- Pro Tip: The insulation will be pressing against the back of the base module.
 So slightly wedge your finger between the the two to help add some distance between them so they don't rub.

 - Lastly, attach the Negative Stubby Cable taking special care to its orientation as the cable is made with reversed lugs to account for the height differences between the fuse block and busbar.